 - Communication- And finally, in customer service, communication is king.
 Excellent communication is the bedrock upon which all great customer experiences are built.
 Without it, good experiences can quickly go bad, and bad experiences can rapidly get worse.

 Remember that most dissatisfied customers are the greatest source of learning.
-It is not easy to change the customer’s perception but with great interpersonal skills and good communication channel like live chat software you can learn how to manage them effectively.
+It is not easy to change the customer’s perception but with great interpersonal skills and good communication channel like online help chat you can learn how to manage them effectively.